DaxKelson/aibootcampGroup3Project2/README.md

 ## Project Description

-This project is an AI-driven Ecommerce Purchase Predictor that determines whether a customer will make a purchase based on various behavioral and device-related features.
+This project is an AI-driven E-commerce Purchase Predictor that determines whether a customer will make a purchase based on various behavioral and device-related features.
 The model leverages machine learning techniques to analyze user interaction data and predict purchasing likelihood.

 The project includes a user-friendly GUI built with Tkinter, allowing users to input feature values dynamically and receive real-time predictions.